 You have encountered an intentionally ignorant man, if he:

 - Tries to persuade you to already discussed unwanted contact or varieties: “Don’t be so complicated …”

 - Just continues unwanted contact or techniques although you have already stated on multiple occasions that they are not pleasant for you.

 Should he bring one of these reactions along, best stop the sex and demand fair play.
 If he is just insecure, and asks what this is about, explain to him clearly and without offending him, what you wish him to do.
 Should he, however, show no willingness to learn and prattles instead, get up and out, even if he is your boyfriend or husband.
 Better an open conflict, after, when he has really listened, you might have better sex than lifelong bad sex.

 Small medical excursion

-If you feel pain during sex (for example, itching, burning or stinging), this is a clear indication of your body that you have an infection in or on your genitals.
-Let a doctor look into it.
-If your doctor states after the first check-up that your problem would be “psychological”, change the doctor!
-“Psychological” is specialist speech for “I have no idea what causes the problem, but I cannot admit that”.
-Pain during sex actually can have psychological causes, like subconscious fears or past traumatic experiences, these can, however, only be recognized beyond reasonable doubt if all physical causes have either been eliminated or were successfully treated.
+Unfortunately, because of stereotypes against women in Western medicine, there are some doctors who, after only one examination, label pain during sex as a “psychological” or “psychosomatic” problem.
+If your doctor describes your problem with these phrases after the first check-up, change the doctor!
+In this context, these are specialist speech for “I have no idea what causes the problem, but I cannot admit that”.
+Pain during sex actually can have psychological causes, like subconscious fears or past traumatic experiences, these can, however, only be recognized beyond reasonable doubt if all physical causes have either been eliminated or successfully treated.

-A little-known but not rare gynaecological problem, by the way, is vulvodynia, pain either in the vagina and/or outside at the entrance of the vagina without a current infection.
+A little-known but not rare gynaecological problem, by the way, is vulvodynia, which causes pain either inside the vagina and/or outside at its entrance – without a current infection.
 Vulvodynia can occur as a consequence of repeated past infections with bacteria or fungi, or as a symptom of a current infection with HPV.